gautamarora/gcf-node-hello-world/README.md

-# Hello World Node App using Docker for Cloud Functions
+# Hello World Node App for Cloud Functions

 This is a sample "Hello World" application for the "Continuous Deployment for Node Apps on GCP" tutorial that works on Cloud Functions.